-A wealth of information is available online.
-Start with the business’s website and Facebook, Twitter, Instagram and LinkedIn pages.
+Start by exploring the company website and scope out its Facebook, Twitter, Instagram and LinkedIn pages.

-You should also sign up for company newsletters and emails, and follow any influencers at the organization who can keep you up to date.
+You might also want to sign up for company newsletters and emails and follow any influencers at the organization who can keep you up to date.

 2. Do Your Homework on the Interviewers

-Prior to your job interview, ask for the names of the people who will interview you, and search online to see whether you have any mutual friends or connections.
-You may also be able to get information about those who work in the department from the company’s website or LinkedIn.
+Before your job interview, ask for the names of the people who will interview you and search online to see if you have any mutual friends or connections.

-Did you or one of your colleagues or friends previously work at the same organization?
+Did one of your colleagues or friends previously work at the same organization?
 Go to the same school?
-Belong to any mutual clubs or groups?
 Check alumni networks, LinkedIn and community pages.
-You’re likely to score points if a current employee can recommend you.
+You’ll likely score points at a job interview if a current employee recommends you.

 “There’s a notion that this person has been vetted in some way,” says Mike Gellman, CEO and founder of High Five Career Coaching in Irvine, California.
 “There’s a level of trust there.”

-Most recruiters look at your LinkedIn profile, and some also comb Facebook and other social media.
-So make sure your pages reflect the image you want to convey.
+Many employers look at your LinkedIn profile, and some also comb Facebook and other social media before a job interview.
+So make sure your pages align with your career goals and reflect the image you want to convey.

 “It’s about judgment,” Gellman says.
 “It’s about character for the company.
 Could this person be a good ambassador for us?”

-But many companies still do check.
-You can protect yourself by avoiding posting photos of anything you’d be embarrassed to have a recruiter discover — or at least adjusting your social media settings to private.
-And remember: Nothing is absolutely private on the internet.
+You can protect yourself by avoiding posting anything you’d be embarrassed to have a recruiter discover.

 “You have to convey a message that you’re serious about the job,” Gellman says.
 “And if you go in casually, you’re not going to convey that message.”